PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/EggAutonomous.md

 6. Fly to Zero Gate flying spot (see image below).
 7. Start the program in game.

+Note: Pokémon with large parts of bright yellow color (e.g. Skeledirge) may interfere with the current visual feedback method, with a small chance to cause errors to egg fetching detection.
+Avoid those Pokémon if possible.
+For example, if you would like to breed shiny Fuecoco line, don't bring Skeledirge.
+Bring Fuecoco.

 <img src="images/ZeroGate.png">

 ### Notes on Egg mechanism